 Kea was taken by others and released at that point in the research.
 Herman does not say what happened to Phoenix, and his later publications do not discuss the whistle communication, so further work was probably classified.
 Herman did get funding from the US Navy, starting in 1985.
 These whistles can develop into a contact pidgin, since both humans and dolphins can create the whistles.

 He says it was hard for humans or machines in 1980 to hear whether the dolphins created the same whistles, to make requests of the humans.
 In fact understanding whistles does not seem that hard: many humans recognize dozens of bird whistles.
-Or a series of bursts like Morse code can be used instead of whistles.
-Morse operators learned to transcribe bursts of sound fluently.
+Or a click system like Morse code can be used instead of whistles.
+Morse operators have learned to transcribe clicks fluently.